fprime-community/fprime-workshop-led-blinker-/docs/led-blinker.md

 1. Acquire and set up the appropriate [hardware](https://fprime.jpl.nasa.gov/latest/tutorials-led-blinker/docs/hardware/) for this tutorial
 2. Set up a [cross-compiling environment](https://fprime.jpl.nasa.gov/latest/documentation/tutorials/cross-compilation#cross-compilation-setup) for their ARM processor

-!!! note
+> [!IMPORTANT]
+> If you do not have the hardware, you can still follow the LED Blinker tutorial!
+You should just skip the Hardware sections.

+> [!NOTE]
-    Attendees to an in-person F´ workshop will have access to 64-bit ARM hardware and should set up the 64-bit cross compiling environment.
+> Attendees to an in-person F´ workshop will have access to 64-bit ARM hardware and should set up the 64-bit cross compiling environment.

 ## Tutorial Steps